jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 ## Global Variable

-Similar to C, however, you can now reference a global variable with the "::" accessor.
+Global variables are similar to C, however, you can now reference a global members with the "::" accessor.

 ```c++